-To find such an example, we consider the $(3,1)-$dendriform algebra given by $\mathcal{A}$.
-Our objective, is to break the coproduct into two pieces which will satisfy the desired relations.
-Let us remind that the product and the coproduct of $\mathcal{A}$ is given by:

-We will break this coproduct $\Delta$ in two pieces which will be denoted by $\Delta_{\leftarrow}$ and $\Delta_{\rightarrow}$.
-Let us consider $t$ a tree and let us decorate the right-most leaf by a symbol $d$. \begin{Eg} For $t=$\Y, this gives \Yd. \end{Eg}
+To find an example, we consider the $(3,1)$-dendriform bialgebra given by $\mathcal{A}$.
+Our objective is to break the coproduct $\Delta$ into two pieces, denoted by $\Delta_{\rightarrow}$ and $\Delta_{\leftarrow}$, which will satisfy the desired relations.
+Let us consider $t$ a tree and let us decorate the right-most leaf by a symbol $d$. \begin{Eg} For \smash{$t=$\Y}, this gives \smash{\Yd}. \end{Eg}

 \begin{defi} Let $t$ be a tree of $\mathcal{A}$ different from $|$.
-We define $\Delta_{\leftarrow}(t)$ as the sum of the terms from $\Delta(t)$ which gets the decorated leaf by $d$ (that means the right-most leaf of $t$) on the left tensor, i.e on $G^c(t)$.
-Then, we delete the decoration.
+We define $\Delta_{\leftarrow}(t)$ as the sum of the terms from $\Delta(t)$ which gets the decorated leaf by $d$ (that means the right-most leaf of $t$) on the left tensor, i.e., on $G^c(t)$.
+Then we delete the decoration.